AbuseIO/SCART-docs/docs/details/custom_webforms.md

 You can also set the import field on “(extra attribute)”.
 In that case this field will be imported as an extra attribute, the name of the field can be anything.

+### Password protection

+You can password-protect a field so that the imported value is not shown until a password is provided.
+In the web form field definition, the Password Protection option must be enabled, and a password has to be set.

+The password protection is activated within the POLICY function.
+The password must be entered before the content of the field can be accessed.

 ## Import email format

 The import mail function uses the YAML (Yet Another Markup Language) format for